-Ms. Blakeslee became an entrepreneur when she opened Sequel Technology Law to provide her clients with more nimble services at a better price point.
-She believes her role is to help clients focus on the business fundamentals by removing legal barriers as quickly as possible, with as little disturbance as possible.
-Founding Sequel clients included many Fortune 500 brand-names with unique technology or distribution issues, big data, cyber-security or critical IT infrastructure.
+Ms. Blakeslee became an entrepreneur when she opened Sequel after leaving the global law firm McDermott Will & Emery, where she had practiced as a capital partner for many years.
+In founding Sequel, Melise’s goal was to provide a more agile service at a better price point, helping clients focus on business fundamentals by removing legal barriers as quickly as possible, with as little disturbance as possible.

-Ms. Blakeslee has gained an international reputation for her involvement in many of the watershed legal cases and disputes impacting intellectual property, technology and Internet law, successfully protecting clients from all types of Internet-based crimes including copyright and trademark infringement, unfair competition, defamation, deceptive trade practices, and information theft.
+Ms. Blakeslee gained an outstanding international reputation for her involvement in many of the watershed legal cases and disputes at the intersection of intellectual property, technology, and internet law.
+She successfully protected clients from all types of Internet-based crimes, including copyright and trademark infringement, unfair competition, defamation, deceptive trade practices, and information theft.
 Some of these notable cases include Lexmark, Inc. v.
 Static Control Components, Inc, (6th Cir.) (known for its assessment of copyright protections (or lack thereof) in computer code), Religious Technology Center v.
 Lerma, (EDVA)(known for establishing copyright protection in online works), and hundreds of domain name and trademark disputes on behalf of Victoria’s Secret and other trademark owners.

-Her depth of experience with Internet-related matters naturally led to a specialty practice involving the commercialization and protection of data.
-For over twenty years, Ms. Blakeslee has been licensing data internationally.
-She has advised companies with respect to some of the largest databases in the world for travel data, clearinghouse data, and global membership organizations.
-A significant part of her practice relates to helping her clients navigate the myriad number of international data transfer issues.
+Her depth of experience with Internet-related matters naturally led to a specialty practice involving the commercialization of and protecting data of all types.
+She has advised companies about some of the world’s largest databases for travel data, clearinghouse data, and global membership organizations.
+A significant part of her practice focuses on helping clients navigate the growing number of complex international data transfer issues.
 Ms. Blakeslee advises clients on global compliance programs (currently working with the laws of over 60 countries) and data breach management.

-Ms. Blakeslee is a member of the International Association of Privacy Professionals, the International Trademark Association and the Futures Industry Association.
+Ms. Blakeslee is a member of the International Association of Privacy Professionals, SRA International, the International Trademark Association, and the Futures Industry Association.
 She is admitted to the bars of N.Y., D.C., and to many federal and appellate courts.